Gituser143/Basic-Linux-Scripts/README.md

 ## ii) update for full system update and upgrade
     Just run, if dpkg lock error comes up, use the above script and then run.
 ## iii) bitlocker for decrypting and mounting devices
+    If dislocker is not installed, then run "apt-get install dislocker".
     First use "fdisk -l" to find the drive location.
     If drive is in sdb1, then run "bitlocker b1".
 If drive is in sdc2, then run "bitlocker c2".

 # One liners :
 ## i) gets the gedit preferences tab back